Liam-Gardner/Dashboard-next-js/README.md

 - [ ] use zod for validation
 - [ ] use localstorage to remember user preferences for Table queries
 - [ ] handle no data on charts
+- [ ] add error boundary to the App